wfraser/EseView/README.md

 --------------------
 * Basic functionality! :)
 * Data virtualized display, so even opening a massive database is quite snappy.
+* Browsing by indexes
+* Viewing index specifications

 Planned Features
 ----------------
-* Browsing by indexes
-* Viewing column and index specifications
+* Viewing column specifications
 * Searching for values

 This program is not supported or endorsed by Microsoft Corporation in any way.